marabesi/marabesi.com/_posts/2019-06-25-intro-oop-php.md

 Modifiers are used in the attributes and methods of a class and classes that inherit can modify the behavior of the parent class.

+Andy Hunt and Dave Thomes touch on this point in a article published by the IEEE softrware in a nice and clean example, in which they elaborate on the enbugging term and as well as the code design {% cite the_art_of_enbugging --file 2019-06-25-intro-oop-php %}.

 ## Inheritance

 Inheritance is known is the act of inheriting all behavior from one class to